As tech executives close the door on 2022 and welcome 2023, it’s critical to keep an eye on the changing business landscape.

 From a CIO, CTO, and CISO perspective, the recession will likely lead to hiring freezes or potential layoffs.
 Executives will need to push their existing workers to handle more duties, especially if employees decide to leave and they can’t afford to replace them.

 CIOs, CTOs, and CISOs would be wise to begin cross-training activities with employees now.
-Cross-training has several benefits for both companies and their workers.
-First, it minimizes the knowledge lost from employees who leave for greener pastures.
+Cross-training has several benefits for both companies and their workers, including the facts that it:

 During the height of the COVID-19 pandemic, most organizations had to close their offices due to widespread lockdowns.
 Employees worked from home, and many became accustomed to the lack of a commute and the comfort of working from a home office.